Energy Independence and Security Act of 2007

 |Prohibits federal fleets from acquiring vehicles that are not low GHG emitting vehicles.

-EPA provided guidance on February 22, 2010, to implement the statutory requirement that Federal agencies acquire low GHG emitting vehicles through the Green Vehicle Guide Federal Vehicle Acquisition site.
-Updated information is available through the EPA Federal Fleets website.
+EPA provided guidance on February 22, 2010, to implement the statutory requirement that Federal agencies acquire low GHG emitting vehicles through the Guidance for Implementing Section 141 of the Energy Independence and Security Act of 2007.

 Federal Fleet Conservation Requirements